 And yes, you should have an athletic resume.
 If for no other reason, having the resume will allow you to easily complete all of the online profiles teams require prospects to complete.
 This way the information will be all in one place.

 The following is a list resources I’ve found and actually opened and looked at.
-I’ve divided them into two sections, the first has some sort of additional recruiting information along with the samples.
+I’ve divided them into two sections, the first has some sort of substantial additional recruiting information along with the samples.
 The second section includes just sample resume and letters.

-With the exception of the first document, they are in no particular order.
+With the exception of the first two documents, they are in no particular order.
 The resources in the samples only section aren’t any better or worse than those that provide some sort of guide as well.
 In fact, I’ve included some even if I didn’t think they were so great (and indicate such) so you might only open these to use for comparison purposes.

 I didn’t include just one best because sometimes you’ll find the best solution for you is to use a little something from a variety of sources.
 For all of these sources, be sure to double-check with the NCAA and NAIA for the latest information since very few of these guides are updated on a regular basis.

-Plus Recruiting Guide
+With Recruiting Guide